hariaz17/DisasterResponseClassifier/README.md

 /models          | classifier.pkl         | Trained model used by the web application to classify messages /models          | train_classifier.py    | Python file containing the full ML pipeline

+## **Acknowledgement**

+This application utilises third-party open-source frameworks such as the packages mentioned in _**dependencies & installations**_.
+Additionally, the templates for the front-end were provided by Udacity and are based on Bootstrap.
+Finally, the training data has been sourced by Udacity from Figure eight

 ## **License**
 This app was completed by Hammad Riaz (hammadriaz_@hotmail.com) as part of the Udacity Programme Portfolio with the data contributed from Figure Eight.